 - Can you develop Shopify apps if additional functionality is required?

 If your potential supplier can answer positively to all of the above.
 Then you have found your supplier.

 Shopify Theme Choice

-The theme you or your developers chooses to develop your store will be crucial in its ability to perform in the search engines.
+The theme you or your developers choose to develop your store will be crucial in its ability to perform in the search engines.

-Technical SEO issues with Shopify are well documented so you need to choose a theme like Integrity Commerce that has been engineered for the search engines and not just for looks, features and functionality.
-Here are some straightforward questions you should be asking your Shopify developer before you decide on a theme:
+Technical SEO issues with Shopify are well documented so you need to choose a theme like AAP® Theme that has been engineered for the search engines and not just for looks, features and functionality.
+Here are some straightforward questions you should be asking your Shopify developers before you decide on a theme:

 - What theme will you be using?

 - What level of SEO expertise do they have?

 - How does it deal with product filter page metadata & content duplication?

 - How have they dealt with ‘canonicals for your specific products?